jvujnovic/AetherLife/legal/privacy_policy.md

 - **Right to Know About Data Sharing**: You may request to know whether your data is shared and with whom.
 - **Right to Opt-Out**: You may opt out of personalized ads through system settings (see section 5).

 We do not retain any personal data.
-Anonymous analytics data may be retained by third-party providers (e.g., Firebase, AdMob) according to their own data retention policies.
+Anonymous analytics data may be retained by third-party providers (e.g., Firebase, AdMob, Meta, ironSource) according to their own data retention policies.

 If you have any questions or requests regarding your rights, contact us at [aetherlife.lifecounter@gmail.com].